Chapter 49 : Finding the Future

 “That's that!” said Harry.
 After a final glance around the empty dormitory, they headed downstairs to the common room to meet their partners.
 While they waited, they surveyed the room.
 It was really fairly dingy.
 The furniture and carpets were worn.
 With everyone gone, the fire out and all the odds and ends of student life packed away, it lacked the lively humanity that always made it feel so warm and inviting.

 Hermione and Ginny appeared at the top of the dormitory stair, vanishing thoughts of the common room.
-When they were part way down, Hermione asked, “Did you send your trunks to The Burrow?”
+When they were part way down, Hermione checked up on the boys, “Did you send your trunks to The Burrow?”

-“Yes,” replied Ron, “to the sitting room.
-It sounds like we need to talk to Mom about room arrangements.”
+“Yes,” Ron thought before breakfast was too early to bicker, so he let it go, “to the sitting room.
+It sounds like we need to talk to Mum about room arrangements.”

 “Yea,” each agreed, having done and thought the same.